ethersync/ethersync/README.md

 - ✒️ Local-first: You always have full access, even offline
 - 🇳 Fully-featured Neovim plugin
 - 🧩 Simple protocol for writing new editor plugins
+- 🌐 Peer-to-peer connections, no need for a server
+- 🔒 Encrypted connections secured by a shared password

 ## Planned features

 - 🪟 VS Code plugin
-- 🔒 Basic authentication
 - 🔄 Individual undo/redo (we probably won't work on this soon)
-- 🌐 Peer-to-peer connections, no need for a server

 ## Installation